poulson/Clique/doc/source/numeric/factorization.rst

       The vector of distributed frontal matrices.

-   .. cpp:function:: DistSymmFrontTree( Orientation orientation, const DistSparseMatrix<T>& A, const std::vector<int>& localMap, const DistSeparatorTree& sepTree, const DistSymmInfo& info )
+   .. cpp:function:: DistSymmFrontTree( Orientation orientation, const DistSparseMatrix<T>& A, const DistMap& map, const DistSeparatorTree& sepTree, const DistSymmInfo& info )

       A constructor which converts a distributed sparse matrix into a symmetric frontal tree which is ready for factorization (e.g., with